foramsojitra/prep/README.md

 * They are all hoisted to the top of their scope.
 But while var variables are initialized with undefined, let and const variables are not initialized.
 * While var and let can be declared without being initialized, const must be initialized during declaration.

+### Q : Different Types of Loops in JavaScript
+A :
+* while — loops through a block of code as long as the condition specified evaluates to true.
+* do…while — loops through a block of code once; then the condition is evaluated.
+If the condition is true, the statement is repeated as long as the specified condition is true.
+* for — loops through a block of code until the counter reaches a specified number.
+* for…in — loops through the properties of an object.
+* for…of — loops over iterable objects such as arrays, strings, etc.

 ### Q : What is event bubbling and capturing?
 A : Event bubbling and capturing are two ways of event propagation